On partial information retrieval: the unconstrained 100 prisoner problem: Three main strategies

 \section{Three main strategies}

-In this section we present the most general classes of properly bounded strategies discussed above.
+We now present the most general classes of properly bounded strategies discussed above.
 We start by considering the strategy based on random choices, for which the exact winning probabilities can be easily derived.
 This will be considered the benchmark we will compare all other results against.
-We then continue by considering the strategy based on key-based choices of boxes, and conclude with the box-strategy, where the choice of boxes is just sequential.
+We then continue by considering the key- and box-strategies.